azure-wings/azure-wings/README.md

 ### Hello, I am...
 **azurewings / Giyeon Lee**

-- graduate of Korea Science Academy of KAIST
+- Graduate of Korea Science Academy of KAIST
-- currently studying Computer Science and Mathematics at KAIST
+- Currently studying Computer Science and Mathematics at KAIST

 ### Intrested in...